Luodian/GenBench/README.md

 ## Motivation and TLDR
 Machine learning (ML) community has successfully utilized datasets, though their creation often demands substantial time and resources.
 Despite this, there's a lack of efficient, open data engineering tools to streamline these processes, leading to increased costs.
 This prompts an exploration into the potential benefits of generative data, a topic investigated in this paper.

-With the repo, you can easily
+With the repo, you can easily:

 (1) sample images from generative models;

 (2) pack images for various evaluations;

 (3) run CLER score/Elevater evaluations;

 (4) analyze images with other metrics (FID, CLIP score, proxy-A distance etc.);

 ## Overview